sainap/serverless-artillery-workshop/Lesson0: Before the workshop/BEST-PRACTICE-USER.md

         - 'cloudformation:DescribeStackResources'
       Resource: 'arn:aws:cloudformation:${region}:${accountId}:stack/serverless-artillery-*'
 ```
-*NOTE: The last line of the script needs some edits. `region` should be your preferred region, (us-east-1 reccomended, but a [list](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) of all regions is available) and `accountId` should be the account ID of the user being granted these permissions*
+*NOTE: The last line of the script needs some edits. `region` should be your preferred region, (us-east-1 reccomended, but a [list](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) of all regions is available) and `accountId` should be the account ID of the user being granted these permissions. `account Id` is the 12 digit number in the middle of `User ARN` which can be found on the mainpage of the user (IAM->Users->User)*